-MBRU is committed to support research activities and has budgeted 26% of the total operational expenditure to support faculty research, innovation, creative, and scholarly activities annually to maintain and expand ongoing research capacity.
+MBRU is committed to support research activities and has funds allocated in the budget to support faculty research, innovation, creative and scholarly activities annually to maintain and expand ongoing research capacity.
 This is through competitive Internal Research Grant Awards to faculty members in all Colleges.
 In addition, MBRU absorbs salary costs of Principal Investigators and Research Assistants and provides research bench spaces, consumables heavy research equipment, making the financial support to research far in excess of the mandatory 5%.
 To support its efforts to enhance research, the University has continuously sought to identify new external funding opportunities for faculty research.

-The College of Medicine promotes an edge research infrastructures will serve as environment where research is supported, a platform for initiating highly competitive the incoming faculty nurtured, and the research projects.
-In addition, it will help necessary infrastructure and resources are provided so that its investigators can flourish.
+The College of Medicine promotes an environment where research is supported, the incoming faculty nurtured, and the necessary infrastructure and resources are provided so that its investigators can flourish.
 The College of Medicine has developed a research strategy that is aligned with MBRU Vision, Mission and Goals.
 The strategic goals, initiatives, and specific activities of the university focus on encouraging the research output and impact from MBRU faculty members and fulfilling this vision to become a world-class university.
 The integration of all research activities at Dubai Healthcare City (DHCC) and the establishment of an Integrated Academic Health System will be an important strategic step in this direction.

-In order to attract top-quality scientists and researchers, MBRU has set up stateof-the-art research facilities.
-These cuttingedge research infrastructures will serve as a platform for initiating highly competitive research projects.
+In order to attract top-quality scientists and researchers, MBRU has set up state-of-the-art research facilities.
+These cutting-edge research infrastructures will serve as a platform for initiating highly competitive research projects.
 In addition, it will help faculty researchers to build and oversee strong research groups in their areas of expertise.
-Towardsthis, MBRUhas developed core facilities and research laboratories that will hold the necessary equipment and technologies for its researchers.
+Towards this, MBRU has developed core facilities and research laboratories that will hold the necessary equipment and technologies for its researchers.
 In addition, MBRU has collaborated with the Al Jalila Foundation to develop a modern research facility that can accommodate upwards of 70 researchers with access to high tech research equipment that allow research into a broad range of specialties.
 Moreover, MBRU will also allocate regular funds to upgrade research equipment and bring new technologies to the University.
 In support of research endeavors, MBRU underwrites the salaries of research faculty, research assistants, post-doctoral fellows, laboratory technologists and graduate students have access to scholarships.

 The Al Maktoum Medical Library houses updated printed and electronic resources that will support faculty in research and teaching.
-The research opportunities and training available to MBRU students creates the next generation of scholars wellprepared to advance knowledge and discovery.
+The research opportunities and training available to MBRU students creates the next generation of scholars well-prepared to advance knowledge and discovery.

-23. POLICIES AND PROCEDURES ON THESES AND DISSERTATIONS
+23.POLICIES AND PROCEDURES ON THESES AND DISSERTATIONS

-Described in section 22.
+Described in section 22